nilsmango/project7III/content/tap/manual/_index.md

 → If it is not already visible, select the <strong>Window</strong> → <strong>Audio Devices</strong> menu to display it.</li>
 <li>Find your iOS device in the sidebar and click the <strong>Enable</strong> button.</li>
 </ol>

+You do not need a Thunderbolt or USB 3 cable.
+A data-capable USB 2.0 cable is already fast enough for Tap.
+The important bit is the word <strong>data</strong>: a charge-only cable may charge your device, but it cannot create the MIDI connection.
+The USB-C cable supplied with your iPhone or iPad is suitable.

 #### 2.2.2 Windows: Wired MIDI interface setup
 This is the recommended Windows setup.
 It is wired, bidirectional, and does not rely on WiFi.
 Feeling brave?
 Try the even more direct setup [below](#2-2-3-windows-experimental-direct-usb-midi-host-bridge) and let us know if it works for you!